 Use the Cancel Format or Cancel Initialize task to cancel the virtual disk format or initialize while it is in progress.
-For more information on virtual disk format or
+For more information on virtual disk format or initialize, see "Format and Initialize: Slow and Fast Initialize."

-MOTE: The Cancel Initialize task only applies to the PERC 3/SC, 3/DC, 3/QC, 4/SC, 4/DC, 4e/DC, 4/Di, 4e/Di, and CERC ATA100/4ch controllers.
+💋 NOTE: The Cancel Initialize task only applies to the PERC 3/SC, 3/DC, 3/QC, 4/SC, 4/DC, 4e/DC, 4/Di, 4e/Si, 4e/Di, and CERC ATA100/4ch controllers.